 - c.
 The project does not have any impact on air traffic patterns. - d/e.
-The project includes construction of new driveways on Gateway Road East.
+The project includes construction of new driveways on Technology Way.
 The new driveways have been designed to comply with all County standards.
 The project will not result in any changes to levels of service or cause any new safety risks. - f.
-The project has been designed with 44 parking spaces to meet the requirements of the NVBPSP.
+The project has been designed with 134 vehicle parking spaces to meet the requirements of the NVBPSP.
 The project will not result in inadequate parking. - g.
 The proposed project does not conflict with any known policies or plans supporting alternative transportation.

-XVI.
-UTI LITIES AND SERVICE SYSTEMS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \boxtimes b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \boxtimes
+XVII.
+UTII LITIES AND SERVICE SYSTEMS.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \boxtimes b) Require or result in the construction of a new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? Ð Be served by a landfill with sufficient permitted capacity to accommodate the \boxtimes IJ project's solid waste disposal needs? \boxtimes g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact c) Require or result in the construction of a new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \boxtimes e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? \boxtimes g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes

 - a.
 The project will occur within an urbanized area and connect to a publicly maintained wastewater treatment system.
 The wastewater provider, Napa Sanitation District, has provided a Will Serve letter and has found the project to be in compliance with district master plans.
 The District's wastewater treatment plant complies with all water quality discharge requirements, and therefore the project will comply with regional water quality control standards and therefore has a less than significant impact. - b.
 The project will not require construction of any new water or wastewater treatment facilities that will result in a significant impact to the environment.
 The project site is located in an area planned for industrial development and existing water and wastewater treatment facilities have been sized to accommodate the proposed project. - c.
 The proposed project includes the construction of new drainage facilities.
 The new drainage system will be designed by a qualified engineer and is subject to review and approval by the Engineering Services Division.
 The Engineering Services Division has included conditions of approval requiring that the drainage system be designed to avoid diversion or concentration of storm water runoff onto adjacent properties. - d.
-The project will receive water from the City of American Canyon.
-The City has reviewed the proposed project and determined that in order to comply with the City's Zero Water Footprint (ZWF) Policy the applicant shall contribute to the City's water conservation fund.
-The project is located within an area designated for urban development by the City.
-The City has acquired water rights to provide adequate water for all areas within their service area, and has issued a Will Serve letter for the proposal. - e.
-See response "a." above. - f.
-The proposed project will be served by a landfill with sufficient capacity to meet the projects demands.
-Additionally, as included in the submitted Voluntary Best Management Practices Checklist for Development Projects, the applicant proposes to recycle 75% of all waste.
-A less than significant impact will occur from the disposal of solid waste generated by the proposed project. - g.
-The proposed project will comply with federal, state, and local statutes and regulations related to solid waste.
+On January 14, 2014 Governor Jerry Brown declared a drought emergency in the state of California.
+The declaration stopped short of imposing mandatory conservation measures statewide.
+Mandatory water restrictions are being left to individual jurisdictions.
+On April 1, 2015, Governor Brown issued Executive Order B-29-15 imposing restrictions to achieve a statewide 25% reduction in potable urban water usage through February 28, 2016.